 ESG Policy requirements and framework

-This ESG Policy has been developed in accordance with the overarching CEFC investment and governance framework and has benefited from reference to industry bodies, peers and regulatory guidance.
+This ESG Policy has been developed in accordance with the CEFC Act, CEFC Investment Mandate and the overarching CEFC investment and governance framework and has benefited from reference to industry bodies, peers and evolving regulatory guidance.
+Refer Figure 1.